listenToRipley/Typescript/ts_react/README.md

 ##### Props
 You create an interface with props involved in the component.
 You can also destruct the props.
 [See Greeter.tsx for examples.](./src/Components/Greeter.tsx)

+##### Modules
+you can import and export modules much like anything else so you create a less crowded format.

 ###### Functional Components - old version

 `React.FC` or `React.FunctionalComponent` - when creating a functional component within JSX, type of annotation that should be used before creating an arrow function.